The Corn Crib on the Grounds of the LeSueur Pioneer Power Association

 Like typical single corn cribs the Erickson single corn crib was no wider than eight (8) feet wide to allow the dry winter air to easily pass through the ear corn stored in the crib.
 However, a couple of years after the Erickson corn crib had been brought to the Pioneer Power grounds, the storms of the winter and spring of destroyed the small single Erickson corn crib when it was blown off its rock foundation.

 After a couple of years without a corn crib at all at the annual Show, the Pioneer Power Association obtained another corn crib.
-This time a “double corn crib” from a neighboring farm in Tyrone Township in LeSueur County was obtained.
-A double corn crib is two eight (8) foot single corn cribs placed about eleven (11) feet apart and both the cribs and the space in between the cribs were covered by the same gambrel roof.
+This time a “double corn crib” from Richard Borzilski from the same Tyrone Township neighborhood as the LeSueur County Pioneer Power Association.
+A double corn crib consists of two eight (8) foot single corn cribs placed about eleven (11) feet apart and both the cribs and the space in between the cribs were covered by the same gambrel roof.

 After building a new cement block pillar foundation to house the new double corn crib, brought to the Pioneer Power Showgrounds, was secured to the foundation by anchor bolds.
 The Association was taking no chances that this new double corn crib would not be blown off its foundation.
 Then, a cement floor was laid in the alleyway of the corn crib.